- The iPhone SE has a 4.7inch screen and a home button with a fingerprint sensor

 - For advice on setting up an iPhone for seniors, read our guide here

-Apple has released its latest iPhone, the SE – and it’s perfect for those on a tight budget or looking for a first iPhone.
+While the iPhone 12 is grabbing the headlines, the iPhone SE is perfect for those on a tight budget or looking for a first iPhone.

 It’s very similar in looks to the iPhone 8, with a 4.7-inch screen and the familiar home button with a fingerprint sensor built it.